 The core of the Athora Netherlands Risk Management System consists of a Governance part and a Risk management part.
 In the governance part, starting from the Athora Netherlands Mission and business strategy, the Risk Strategy and Risk Appetite are derived.
-The components Risk Policy, Risk Classification and Risk Organisation are necessary conditions to enable these strategic risk processes.
-To ensure anintegrated approach the first line product and functional lines and the second line key functions use the same risk classification, operations are covered by the Risk Appetite and are aligned by a policy structure.
+The components Risk Policy, Risk Taxonomy and Risk Organisation are necessary conditions to enable these strategic risk processes.
+To ensure an integrated approach the first line (Business Lines and Functions) and the second line key functions use the same risk taxonomy, operations are covered by the Risk Appetite and are aligned by a policy structure.

-Governance including an adequate Risk Culture, is conditional for performing risk management on tactical and operational level, with as the core a control cycle of risk identification-measurement-mitigation and continuous monitoring and reporting.
-The Risk Management Process is supported by the ICF, built up from several components that together form the basis for sound and controlled business operations and hence for visibly being in control of Athora Netherlands and its Product and Functional lines.
-The ICF measures maturity of risk management and ensures steering on correct and complete risk reports.
+Governance including an adequate Risk Culture, is conditional for performing risk management on operational level, with as the core a control cycle of risk identification-measurement- mitigation and continuous monitoring and reporting.
+The Risk Management Process is supported by the ICF, built up from several components that together form the basis for sound and controlled business operations and hence for visibly being in control of Athora Netherlands and its Business Lines and Functions.
+The ICF measures maturity and performance of risk management and ensures steering on correct and complete risk reports.

 The internal reports are a part of (the operation of) the Risk Management Process.
-The reports on recognised types of risks are input for the integrated risk reports, enabling Key Risk Indicator (KRI) monitoring and drawing management attention to deviations of the risk tolerance limits.
+The reports on recognised types of risks are input for the integrated risk reports, enabling Key Risk Indicator (KRI) monitoring and drawing management attention to deviations of the risk appetite.

-Athora Netherlands performs Risk Self Assessments (RSA) and Strategic Risk Assessments (SRA).
-An ORSA is incorporated in the Athora Netherlands Risk Management System and is performed at least annually.
+Athora Netherlands performs Risk Self Assessments (RSA) and Strategic Risk Assessments (SRA), enabled by the Risk Management Function (RMF).
+An ORSA is incorporated in the Athora Netherlands Risk Management System, enabled and coordinated by the RMF, and is performed at least annually, for which the EB is accountable.